AI Agents in Practice Beyond Coding

 The architecture described here runs on a single consultant’s laptop.
 It is not enterprise infrastructure.
 But the patterns transfer directly.

 Knowledge management becomes executable.
 Instead of documentation that nobody reads, knowledge lives in a structured vault that agents can query, update, and act on.
+The knowledge works for you, not the other way around.

 Specialist agents replace specialist roles for routine tasks.
 Not the deep expertise, but the routine application of that expertise: reviewing compliance, checking consistency, drafting standard communications.
+Humans focus on the judgment calls.

 We are not there yet.
 But the architecture is already working.